eliasbenb/PlexAniBridge/docs/configuration.md

 ??? note "Sync Interval with Polling Scan"

     If `POLLING_SCAN` is enabled, the sync interval will be used to determine how often to synchronize the [mappings database](./advanced/custom-mappings.md) and your AniList profile.
-Periodic scans will be disabled (unless it is your first run).
+Periodic scans will be disabled.

 ### `POLLING_SCAN`